hermangroup/docs/introduction/how-to-buy.rst

   https://qcashpay.com

-  QCashPay is a Hong Kong company specialising in direct sale of cryptocurrency, including Dash, for USD and CNY using various bank and third party payment schemes.
+  QCashPay is a Hong Kong company specialising in direct sale of cryptocurrency, including Historia, for USD and CNY using various bank and third party payment schemes.

 MegaChange